farayez/nextjs-base/README.md

 The project needs to be configured with your Auth0 Domain, Client ID and Client Secret for the authentication flow to work.

-To do this, first copy `.env.local.example` into a new file in the same folder called `.env.local`, and replace the values with your own Auth0 application credentials (see more info about [loading environmental variables in Next.js](https://nextjs.org/docs/basic-features/environment-variables)):
+To do this, first copy `.env.example` into a new file in the same folder called `.env`, and replace the values with your own Auth0 application credentials (see more info about [loading environmental variables in Next.js](https://nextjs.org/docs/basic-features/environment-variables)):

 ```sh
 # A long secret value used to encrypt the session cookie